Pablo-source/targets-test/README.md

 ## 9.Adding univariate TS model forecast

-Once the pipeline has run, before we implement a new feature (including a simple ARIMA model) defined in issue '#6', I have run 'fs:dir_tree("targets-test")' to check the list of objects created by Targets after running the pipeline.
-The Markdown report has been populated by the pipeline objects.
+Once the pipeline has run, before we implement a new feature (including a simple ARIMA model) defined in issue '#6', I have run **fs:dir_tree("targets-test")** to check whole set of objects created by Targets.
+The Markdown report has been populated by the three plots created in the pipeline.

 In the coming week, I will be using **Dynamic branching** alongside **Modeltime** packages to introduce a couple of predictive models (ARIMA,Prophet) in the eixisting Pipeline.
 This is aimed to predict the next 5 months of Manufacturer's Value of Shipment for the following set of Shipment categories described below: